Tonyfu09/2023-24_OSWE_Note/README.md

 # Disclaimer
+All Resources below is only for education purpose for everyone who wanted to learn OSWE.

 # 2023-24_OSWE Preparation
 The Summary here only forcus on web vulnerabilit and how we could get the initial shell from those web vulnerability.